wirwolf/MongoYii-Port-for-Kohana-3.4/Mongo/readme.md

 and most of all it has only one syntax since MongoDB is only one database.
 On top of this, due to the way MongoDBs querying is built up this class can actually constrict your querying and make life a little harder and maybe even create unperformant queries (especially due to how difficult it is to do `$or`s in this class).

-As such I believe that the `EMongoCriteria` class is just dead weight consuming memory which I could use for other tasks.
+As such I believe that the `\Mongo\Criteria` class is just dead weight consuming memory which I could use for other tasks.

-This extension does not rely on `EMongoCriteria` internally.
+This extension does not rely on `\Mongo\Criteria` internally.

-So I expect all modifications to certain parts of MongoYii to be compatible with and without `EMongoCriteria`.
+So I expect all modifications to certain parts of MongoYii to be compatible with and without `\Mongo\Criteria`.

 ## Utilities

 The `util` folder contains general awesome extensions to MongoYii that people may find useful.
 The sort of things that count as part of this folder are replacements for internal pieces of Yii that might seem outside of the scope of the root of this repository.

-### EMongoCache
+### \Mongo\Cache

 This is a MongoYii implementation of `CCache` by [Rajcsányi Zoltán](http://ezmegaz.hu/).